Starting Yet Another Project

 Sometimes the DIY build requires more than the skills and equipment we have.
 And this is no exception.
 I certainly wish I had a CNC mill with all the peripherals and accessories, but I don’t.
 A water jet table or laser cutter would be good too.

 Fortunately, I know a few machinists around town, so getting some special precision parts is only a visit away.
 Oh, and the money.
-I guess I shouldn’t overlook that.
+I guess I should not overlook that.

 This project will end up having CNC parts in both Aluminum and in Steel.
-It will also have several parts cut on a water jet table and still more, plastic and hardwood parts cut on a CNC router.
+It will also have several parts cut from sheet on a water jet table.
+Still more, plastic and hardwood parts cut on a CNC router.
 Wow.
 This makes me both tired and excited just thinking about it all.

 Although we don’t normally think about it this way, a first DIY build is a lot like making a prototype.
 Especially when we customize.
-We have not done it like this before, but we’re going to do it as a DIY build, and prototype or not, it must perform.
-That might mean we have to tinker some, or rebuild certain areas as we learn, but that’s how we learn, and that’s how we end up with great DIY stuff.
+We have not done it like this before, but we are going to do it as a DIY build, and prototype or not, it must perform.
+That might mean we have to tinker some, or rebuild certain areas as we learn, but that is how we learn, and that is how we end up with great DIY stuff.

 Please Visit Again

 Please join us for more and perhaps learn some recommendations for Trailer Frame Painting.
-It’s actually for all kinds of projects, but this website focus is on DIY Build, so that article is about trailers.
+The principles of finishing and painting are actually for all kinds of projects, but this website focus is on DIY Build, so that article uses trailer painting as the example.

 More to come later about parts of the project.
-We’ll use it to illustrate some fun things in DIY that can make projects more successful.
+We will use it to illustrate some fun things in DIY that can make projects more successful.
 Please come back to read the rest.

 In the meantime, we wish for you . . .
 Good Luck With Your Next DIY Build !!